-Aircto has been helping recruiters in their technical hiring, and Front-end developers has been one of the major hires.
+Aircto has been helping recruiters in their technical hiring, and Front-end developers have been one of the major hires.
 It is obvious too because job opportunities and the number of programmers taking interest in front-end development is taking off progressively.

-Consequently, we planned to have a ReactJS meetup at our office in Bangalore where Front-end technology enthusiasts can gather together under a roof and discuss about problems, techniques, strategies and best practices related to ReactJS.
+Consequently, we planned to have a ReactJS meetup at our office in Bangalore where Front-end technology enthusiasts can gather together under a roof and discuss problems, techniques, strategies and best practices related to ReactJS.

-So it was 13th Bangalore ReactJS meetup, and we are proud to host it at our work space.
+So it was 13th Bangalore ReactJS meetup, and we are proud to host it at our workspace.
 There were 30-35 guests who were from different startups, tech companies, and some of them were freelancers and front-end enthusiast.

 Guests engaging in knowledge sharing

-Event was initiated by Mr. Kiran Abburi, who is also the organiser of this event.
+The event was initiated by Mr. Kiran Abburi, who is also the organiser of this event.
 He talked about interesting things on building apps with React and Redux, which is a library to maintain the application state.

 Kiran giving session on React and Redux

-Suffice to say, every part of the meetup was awe-inspiring and epitome of this beautiful quote by Benjamin Franklin, "An investment in knowledge always pays the best interest."
+Suffice to say, every part of the meetup was awe-inspiring and the epitome of this beautiful quote by Benjamin Franklin, "An investment in knowledge always pays the best interest."